OSGeo/gdal/doc/source/drivers/vector/elasticsearch.rst

       mapping type.
 If used, the "centroid" of the geometry is used.
       GEO_SHAPE uses the
       `geo_shape <https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-geo-shape-type.html>`__
-      mapping type, compatible of all geometry types.
+      mapping type, compatible with all geometry types.
 When using AUTO, for geometry fields of type Point, a geo_point is used.
 In other cases, geo_shape is used.